Where Volunteers Till the Soil to Feed Their Neighbors

 Judea Garden began in spring 2009.
 Our goal was to provide fresh produce for members of our community with limited financial resources.
 We also wanted to give volunteers an opportunity to continue to help their neighbors during difficult economic times.

-Two gardens, Judea Garden at Macricostas Preserve and one on private land, literally blossomed as a result of donations of cash and sweat equity by close to 100 individuals, schools, churches, civic organizations and businesses.
+Judea Garden locaed in at Macricostas Preserve and one on private land, literally blossomed as a result of donations of cash and sweat equity by close to 100 individuals, schools, churches, civic organizations and businesses.

 The project has been a success.
 Now in its sixth season, Judea Garden has grown, harvested and distributed 20,000 lbs. of fresh produce to members of our community with limited financial resources.
 We have seen an increase in use of 15% – 20% in our target towns of Washington and New Milford and have extended our help to Kent, Sharon, Torrington and Waterbury.